WHAT DO LAWSUIT LOANS REALLY COST?

-Good things to look out for when taking out a lawsuit advance are upfront fees, compound interest, and a trusted name in the lawsuit funding industry.
+Good things to look out for when taking out a lawsuit advance are upfront fees, compound interest, and a trusted name in the legal funding industry.

 Lawsuit loans can be expensive

-A lot of funders charge whatever rate they want.
-There is little oversight of their rates and fees because pre settlement funding is not a loan.
+A lot of legal funding companies charge whatever rate they want.
+There is little oversight of their rates and fees because legal funding is not a loan.